The Adel Dam Nature Reserve borders onto a lake and pond. Bursting with wildlife to discover. The site is not as well known and hidden away.

 1900 saw Adel dam become a central feature to a private Victorian garden with a mixture of exotic and native plants.
 Some of these trees are still there today.
 However, in 1968 the area became a nature reserve, and in 1986 the Yorkshire Wildlife Trust took over ownership of the site.

 There are public toilets located just to the outside of the Golden Acre cafe opposite the car park, around a 12 minute walk from Adel Dam Nature Reserve.

 The closest shops are in Adel, you have a Marks and Spencers Simply Food, a Co-op and a large Asda or just a bit further along in Cookridge there is a Tesco and a Nisa if you need to top up on your supplies.

 You can enjoy breakfast, brunch or lunch dishes at the Golden Acre Café located opposite the car park whilst admiring the scenic views of the park.

 The Lawnswood Arms, Brownlee Arms and The Fox and Hounds are all pubs within the area with outdoor seating areas, are dog friendly and have car parks onsite.
 So if you want to relax and enjoy some traditional pub food, you have plenty of places to choose from.

 You will be spoilt for choice when choosing a restaurant upon your visit here as there is a great choice of highly rated restaurants nearby.
-Within Alwoodley around a 10 minute drive you have The Allerton, famous for their delicious fish and chips.
-The Olive Branch, Alwoodley serving a selection of Mediterranean dishes.
+Ristorante Sorriso serves authentic Italian food and Tuana Bistro fuses a Turkish and Greek cuisine to make a distinctly Mediterranean flavour.